2020 rank: 34

-City Park West is a concise neighborhood just across York Street from its namesake 314-acre park (where you’ll also find the Denver Zoo and the Denver Museum of Nature & Science).
-Houses, from slightly weathered Victorians to newer condos, are peppered throughout this connecting ’hood that sees people commuting—by bike and car—between the city’s east side and downtown.
+Why the 20-spot jump for this central neighborhood?
+Well, it saw a nearly 19 percent increase in average home sale prices—it’ll now cost you well over $600,000 to live just across York Street from the area’s namesake 314-acre park (and the adorable residents at the Denver Zoo).
+Houses, from slightly weathered, early 20th-century Victorians to newer condos, are peppered throughout this connecting ’hood that sees people commuting—by bike and car—between the city’s west side and downtown.
 A large portion of City Park West’s north end is taken up by hospitals and medical centers; to the south, East 17th and East Colfax avenues are busy commercial corridors that draw people of all ages to their buzzing blocks.

 Eat & Drink

 Where to start?
-Weathervane Cafe, Onefold, St. Mark’s Coffeehouse, or Syrup would be good, since they all open in the early hours.
+Weathervane Cafe, Onefold, or Syrup would be good, since they all open early.
 At lunchtime, check out Dos Santos, Illegal Pete’s, or Atelier by Radex.
 Not full yet?
-White Pie or Mile High Hamburger Mary’s should do the trick.
+Pho & Bar or Mile High Hamburger Mary’s should do the trick.

-Warning: It’s easy to throw back a few too many in this neighborhood, so get your ride-share apps updated.
-Vine Street Pub & Brewery serves Mountain Sun Pub & Brewery pints.
-Thirsty Monk also brews its own beer.
-The Irish Snug is stocked with more than 70 whiskeys.
-The Thin Man Tavern is known for its house-infused vodkas.
-And Tooey’s Off Colfax is a neighborhood spot with regular live music.
+Warning: It’s easy to throw back a few too many in this neighborhood.
+Vine Street Pub & Brewery (which is temporarily closed due to the pandemic) serves Mountain Sun Pub & Brewery pints.
+Irish Snug is stocked with more than 70 whiskeys.
+Thin Man Tavern is known for its house-infused vodkas.
+And Kinga’s Lounge is an unexpected headquarters for karaoke.

 If You Do One Thing…